Topl/BramblSc-docs/docs/Modules/Query/brambl_query.md

 * `depth` the depth of the block to get.
 The block at depth 1 is the highest block with a confidence factor that is greater than or equal to the value of the `confidenceFactor` parameter.
 * `timeoutMillis`  The maximum number of milliseconds to wait.
-The default value will be 1000 (1 second).
+The default value is 1000 (1 second).
 * `confidenceFactor` is 1 minus the probability that a block will be reorged.
-The default value will be 0.9999999.
+The default value is 0.9999999.

 #### Returns

-A `BlockV2.Full` that contains the block header and block body for the block with at specified depth.
+A `co.topl.proto.models.block.FullBlock` that contains the block header and block body for the block with at specified depth.

 #### Error

-The errors that the method/function will be able to produce include:
+The errors that the method/function produces include:

-* There is no block at the requested height or the block is not visible due to its confidence factor.
+* There is no block at the requested depth or the block is not visible due to its confidence factor.
 * No properly configured Genus service
 * Unable to send request to Genus service
 * The Genus service returned an error